-Finally, there are numerous data privacy restrictions that have been adopted and enforced by non-U.S. authorities.
-We note that the European Union's General Data Protection Regulation (GDPR), and its implementation by various national authorities, is of interest for at least several reasons.
-For one, GDPR's reach over EU member states (and effective persistence in the United Kingdom since Brexit) is a matter of significant economic import.
+(and effective persistence in the United Kingdom since Brexit) is a matter of significant economic import.
 Second, GDPR is an example of the sort of law absent at the national level in the U.S. and certain other jurisdictions; that is, as its name suggests, a General Data Protection Regulation, ranging over both privacy and data security issues across industries and categories of consumer data.
 Not incidentally, it is often discussed as a potential model for privacy regulation in the U.S. and elsewhere.
+Third, as outlined below, the relatively recent implementation of the GDPR - adopted in 2016 and effective in 2018 - has provided a timely and significant regulatory event for empirical investigation, both sufficiently recent and sufficiently established to provide an instructive comparison or control for contemporary policy discussion; to some extent, the results of those studies may be generalized to other privacy regimes.
+And fourth, GDPR has a direct bearing on international data flows involving the EU region as well as EU persons, and, hence, on numerous firms and a significant tranche of data-related commerce beyond the EU.